warimap/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 | `10-print_triangle.c` | Prints a triangle |
 | `100-prime_factor.c` | Finds and prints the largest prime factor of the number `612852475143` |
 | `101-print_number.c` | Prints an integer |

+The following link contains answers given for each task and  are explained in depth.
+<a href="https://docs.google.com/document/d/1cF7TXd21t_eWzr07g6RLaAncYNuOvbpgJ_-6D6lcy7s/edit?usp=sharing">DOCUMENT CONTAINING EXPLAINED ANSWERS FOR 0x04-more_functions_nested_loops </a>